Southampton-RSG-Training/industry-skills-agile-training/episodes/22-1-writing-unit-tests.md

 :::::::::::::::::::::::::::::::::::::: questions

 - How do I write a unit test?
+- When should I use a regression test?
+- When should I write and re-run unit tests throughout development?
+- What makes a good test?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Implement and run unit tests to verify the correct behaviour of program functions
+- Describe how and when testing fits into code development
+- Write a regression test to identify if an unwanted code behaviour returns

 ::::::::::::::::::::::::::::::::::::::::::::::::